paulasilvatech/Mainframe-AI-Modernization/docs/02-discovery/01-inventory.md

 This document outlines the technical process for creating a comprehensive inventory of mainframe applications and components across multiple platforms (IBM z/OS, Unisys ClearPath, Bull GCOS, and NEC ACOS) using Azure AI Foundry.

+For detailed information on the differences between these mainframe platforms, see the [Platform Comparison](platform-comparison.md) document.

 ## Inventory Objectives

 The inventory process has these technical objectives: